-Content: We will continue our study of (mostly) perturbative quantum field theory.
-We will try to come to terms with the effects of loops.
-We will learn to use the path integral.
+Content: We will continue our study of (mostly) perturbative quantum field theory, and we will come to terms with the effects of loops.
+Most importantly we will learn the renormalization group point of view on QFT.
 We will learn about the Standard Model of particle physics.

-Texts:

-I do not plan to follow any textbook very closely.
+Texts: I do not plan to follow any textbook very closely.
 My posted lecture notes will be the main text.
 The textbook by Zee is wonderful and you should all keep it by your bedside.
 I will sometimes refer you to some relevant sections of the following books, which I've tried to place on reserve at the UCSD Library (or are available electronically):

-Quantum Field Theory in a Nutshell, by Anthony Zee (electronic version through UCSD library here).

-Quantum field theory and the standard model, by Matthew D. Schwartz.

-Quantum field theory, by Mark Srednicki.

-The quantum theory of fields, vol. 1: foundations by Steven Weinberg (electronic version through UCSD library here).
+- Quantum Field Theory in a Nutshell, by Anthony Zee (electronic version through UCSD library here). - Quantum field theory and the standard model, by Matthew D. Schwartz. - Quantum field theory, by Mark Srednicki. - The quantum theory of fields, vol. 1: foundations by Steven Weinberg (electronic version through UCSD library here). - The quantum theory of fields, vol. 2: modern applications by Steven Weinberg (electronic version through UCSD library here).

-Finally, a great resource is David Tong's lecture notes.